akanadocs/docs-test/ag/security_admin/user_administration.md

 Query Policy Manager to target user accounts that require administration.

+*Note: The security administration search options are case sensitive.
+When performing security administration and initiating a search using any of the security search options, search criteria must match the casing conventions used for each security option (e.g., users, user groups etc.).*

 1. Go to **Security > Users**
 All users that are currently defined for the selected domain are displayed.
 2. Apply filters: